secretstartups/handbook/people-group/learning-and-development/learning-initiatives/index.html.md

 1. Open and populate an issue using the `monthly-announcement` template
 1. Post video, link to slides, and link to AMA issue in Slack on the first Tuesday of the month in the #whats-happening-at-gitlab Slack channel
 1. Use Bananatag to send an email to the GitLab team with an embeded video and link to the AMA issue.
-1. Share the post from the #whats-happening-at-gitlab channel to the #ceo channel and tag Sid
+1. Share the post from the #whats-happening-at-gitlab channel to
+     - the #ceo channel and tag Sid
+     - the #managers channel and ask managers to share with their teams
+     - the PBPs and ask to amplify with division leadership

 ### Schedule